 Jeet Thayil was born into a Syrian Christian family in Kerala.
-As a boy he traveled through much of the Indian subcontinent and Southeast Asia with his father, TJS George, a writer and editor.
-He worked as a journalist for twenty-one years in Bombay, Bangalore, Hong Kong and New York.
+As a boy he traveled through much of the Indian subcontinent, Southeast Asia and North America with his father, TJS George, a writer and editor.
+He worked as a journalist for twenty-one years, in Bombay, Bangalore, Hong Kong and New York City.
 In 2005 he began to write fiction.
 The first installment of his Bombay Trilogy, Narcopolis, was shortlisted for the Booker Prize and became an unlikely bestseller.
 His book of poems These Errors Are Correct won the Sahitya Akademi Award (India’s National Academy of Letters), and his musical collaborations include the opera Babur in London.
-His essays, poetry and short fiction have appeared in the New York Review of Books, Granta, TLS, Esquire, The London Magazine, The Guardian and Alexander, among other venues.
-His work has been translated into more than a dozen languages.
-Jeet Thayil’s most recent novel is Names of the Women.
+His essays, poetry and short fiction have appeared in the New York Review of Books, Granta, TLS, Esquire, The London Magazine, The Guardian and The Paris Review, among other venues.
+Jeet Thayil is the editor of The Penguin Book of Indian Poets.